nawapasjorn/aboutME/README.md

     <title>About Me!</title>
     <script>
       function showFunFact() {
-        alert("Fun fact: I once stayed up all night finishing a novel and still went to class the next morning!");
+        alert("Fun fact: I once stayed up all night finishing a novel and still can go to class the next morning!");
       }

       // greeting animation